aau-claaudia/ailab-docs/docs/courses/obtaining-memory-consuming-containers.md

-Building some Singularity containers in AI Student Cloud may require an unreasonably large amount of memory to succeed, such as:
+Obtaining some Singularity containers in AI Student Cloud may require an unreasonably large amount of memory to succeed, such as:

 ???+ example